AzamatZr/AzamatZr/README.md

 <h3 align="center">I am fond of programming and I want to develop in this field</h3>

 - 👋 Hi, I’m @AzamatZr
-- 👀 I’m interested in web-development
+- 👀 I’m interested web-development
 - 🌱 I’m currently learning in college
 - 💞️ I’m looking to collaborate with Rock
 - 📫 How to reach me [@azabraza](https://t.me/azabraza)